w3c/wai-curricula/content/developing-accessible-content.md

   * Users with cognitive disabilities.

 These modules follow a universal design approach.
 They provide advice on a component basis for different types of scenarios and users.

-These modules follow a universal design approach.
-They provide advice on a component basis for different types of scenarios and users.

 ## Prerequisites for Students